 I know this sounds like a lot of hard work, but the point is that you will only do this once for one Vai song.
 You could continue to do it for other Vai songs, but I don’t recommend it.
 Make this a personal challenge for yourself to find out what happens when you push yourself to truly master a Vai song.

-The reason why this is worth the effort is because it will show you what it takes to achieve an incredibly high level of skill and articulation with a song on guitar.
+The reason why this is worth the effort is that it will show you what it takes to achieve an incredibly high level of skill and articulation with a song on guitar.
 The song you choose will forever be your reminder on the high bar to strive for whenever you learn a new song or write your own music.

 If you don’t follow this tip, you will never find out how far you could have taken your skill level.

-This exercise is worth the effort because it will show you that you can achieve amazing things if you put the proper time and effort in to it.
+This exercise is worth the effort because it will show you that you can achieve amazing things if you put the proper time and effort into it.

 My experience with this exercise